Skip to content

 };

-⚠️ Unless your system has abundant Flash and RAM, relaxed real-time requirements, a toolchain with complete exception support, and a team with extensive experience using exceptions—don't touch exceptions.
+⚠️ Unless your system has ample Flash and RAM, relaxed real-time requirements, full toolchain support for exceptions, and the team has extensive experience using exceptions—don't touch exceptions.

-Runtime Type Information (RTTI) should also be disabled by default using the -fno-rtti compiler flag.
-RTTI increases code size, requires extra metadata storage, and introduces performance overhead.
-In the vast majority of embedded scenarios, if you need to determine an object's type, adding a type identifier enum to the base class is entirely sufficient.
-There is absolutely no need for dynamic_cast.
+Run-Time Type Information (RTTI) should also be disabled by default, using the -fno-rtti compiler flag.
+RTTI increases code size, requires extra metadata storage, and brings performance overhead.
+In the vast majority of embedded scenarios, if you need to determine the type, adding a type ID enum to the base class is sufficient; you don't need dynamic_cast.

-Virtual functions provide runtime polymorphism, which is indeed useful when designing driver abstraction layers.
-But the cost is very real: every object containing virtual functions needs a vtable pointer (4 to 8 bytes), virtual function calls are 5% to 10% slower than direct calls, and they can prevent the compiler from performing inline optimizations.
+Virtual functions provide runtime polymorphism and are indeed useful when designing driver abstraction layers.
+But the cost is real: every object containing virtual functions needs a virtual table pointer (vptr) (4 to 8 bytes), virtual function calls are 5% to 10% slower than direct calls, and they can hinder compiler inline optimization.

-If you only need compile-time polymorphism, passing the concrete type via a template parameter is sufficient, with zero runtime overhead.
-Virtual functions should only be used in scenarios that genuinely require runtime polymorphism, and they should be avoided on performance-critical paths where they would be called frequently.
+If you only need compile-time polymorphism, passing specific types via template parameters is sufficient, with zero runtime overhead.
+Virtual functions should only be used in scenarios that truly require runtime polymorphism, and avoid frequent calls on performance-critical paths.

 Features to Avoid If Possible